More research into the health effects of climate change

 Research collaboration for solutions in practice

 With the NWA programme 'Climate adaptation and health', ZonMw and NWO want to develop action perspectives for adjusting to the consequences of climate change.
 The focus lies on health and a healthy living environment in the Netherlands.
 The Dutch Research Agenda (NWA) has made funding available for this call on behalf of the Ministry of Infrastructure and Water, the Ministry of Health, Welfare and Sport, the Ministry of Agriculture, Nature and Food Quality and the Ministry of the Interior and Kingdom Relations.
 The call for proposals is aimed at research carried out by broad consortia of knowledge institutions, societal stakeholders and parties from the field.
-In the report, you can read about the successful first meeting held on 10 November 2022 and how 2 research consortia got down to work.
+In the report, you can read about the successful first meeting held on 10 November 2022 and how 2 research consortia got down to work (only available in Dutch).
 Below, you can read about the focus of both consortia:

 Climate change in urban areas